-Explanation: The utility of the property for commercial fisheries business uses in terms of its natural characteristics and developed infrastructure is an important factor in evaluating the significance of a project.
-Properties in good repair or put into good repair, with convenient access, room to operate from land and water, and which are well maintained demonstrate high utility.
+Explanation: The utility of the proposed protected property for commercial fisheries business uses in terms of its natural characteristics and developed infrastructure is an important factor in evaluating the significance of a project.
+Properties in good repair or put into good repair, with convenient access, room to operate from land and water, wellmaintained infrastructure, existing or planned investment in energy efficiency, and existing or planned resilience in anticipation of sea level rise will demonstrate high utility.